epfl-ada/ada-2021-project-fadalbazooka/README.md

 ## 6. Organization within the team

-Below is how we plan to divide the task for the 3 weeks in between Homework 2 due date and Project Milestone 3 due date :
+Below is how we divided tasks between team members :

-- Week 1: Arina will work on solving the data issues we have so far detected (duplicates and languages).
-Benoit will work on computing the analysis which is linked to the validity of our data and to distribution on author-related features.
-William will compute the sentiment analysis on the data sample.
-Nicolas will compute statistics on these sentiment scores to assess their distribution.
-While names are assigned to these tasks, the whole team will combine its forces in the common goal.
-- Week 2: The whole team will work on answering the research questions statistically based on the data (combined from Quotebank and Wikidata, with the related sentiment analysis) to seek interesting trends.
+- Arina preprocessed the data, combined it with Wikidata, made the initial analysis, run the ML predictive models, made interactive plots and contributed to the data story.
+- Benoit contributed to the initial analysis, run the sentiment analysis on our datasets, answered research questions, and set-up the website while contributing to the data story.
+- Nicolas contributed to the initial analysis, run the stance analysis on our datasets, answered research questions and contributed to the data story.
-- Week 3: The whole team will contribute to the website creation, to the data story writing and to integrating the interactive visualization to it.
+- William contributed to the initial analysis, compared the sentiment analysis models, answered research questions and developped the data story while contributing to the website creation.